AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 #### 1.2.2 Open the Fully Rigged Vehicle

-Go to the content browser tab at the bottom of the screen and enter `/home/nvidia/source/sample-ackermann-amr/assets/` into its address bar where *nvidia* should be replaced with your logged in username.
+Go to the content browser tab at the bottom of the screen and enter `/home/nvidia/source/sample-ackermann-amr/assets/` into its address bar where *nvidia* should be replaced with your logged-in username.
 This will open a folder with a number of useful assets for this tutorial.
-Double click on the *F1Tenth.usd* file to open it.
+Double-click on the *F1Tenth.usd* file to open it.

 <figure style="text-align: center;">
   <img src="Images/Open_F1Tenth.gif" alt="Open F1Tenth.usd" width="800"/>